mapsplugin/cordova-plugin-googlemaps/README.md

 6. From this plugin folder copy the `www/googlemaps-cdv-plugin.js` and `example/Simple/` files into your application's `assets/www` folder.
 Overwrite the existing index.html file.

 ## Manual iOS Instration
-1. First of all, download the latest SDK from [the official page][iOS1].
+1. First of all, download the latest SDK from the [official document][iOS1].

 2. Create a cordova project and add iOS platform.
 Please refer [the cordova document][3].